For This I Was Born

 All Rights Reserved.

-This homily was delivered on 22nd November 2009.
+Father Hanly’s homily for the Feast of Christ the King, Year B, was delivered on 22nd November 2009.

 If you would like to use this transcript please contact us at firstname.lastname@example.org for permission.